Tipu Sultan’s ‘Real’ Photo Tweeted by BJP Spokesman is Not...Real

 It seems the former Mysore ruler time travelled to the future to get clicked.

 Video Editor: Vishal Kumar

 The Karnataka government may have opened a Pandora's box by sticking to its decision to celebrate 10 November as Tipu Jayanti.
 But the controversy around the 18th century ruler of the Mysore kingdom doesn't stop there.

-This would’ve been true if Tipu Sultan could time travel into the future much after his death on 4 May 1799 to get clicked because the oldest photo ever taken dates back to 1826 or 1827.
+This would’ve been true if Tipu could time travel into the future much after his death on 4 May 1799 to get photographed, because the earliest photo ever taken dates back to 1826 or 1827.

 This fake image was also called out by Social Media Hoax Slayer in June 2017, but is still being circulated unabashedly.